-Other rehabilitation must meet these standards to the extent applicable to the rehabilitation work undertaken, e.g., replace older obsolete products and appliances (such as windows, doors, lighting, hot water heaters, furnaces, boilers, air conditioning units, refrigerators, clothes washers and dishwashers) with Energy Star-46 labeled products.
+Ider obsolete products and appliances (such as windows, doors, lighting, hot water heaters, furnaces, boilers, air conditioning units, refrigerators, clothes washers and dishwashers) with Energy Star-46 labeled products.
 Water efficient toilets, showers, and faucets, such as those with the WaterSense label, must be installed.
 Where relevant, the housing should be improved to mitigate the impact of disasters (e.g., hurricane, flooding, fire).

-Rehabilitation activities to be conducted by the Greater Birmingham Habitat for Humanity will meet all local building codes.
-To the greatest extent feasible, Habitat will use energy efficient rehabilitation methods and materials.
-Habitat currently uses Energy Star appliances, WaterSense fixtures and other applicable energy efficient materials.

-Rehabilitation activities to be conducted by Aletheia House will meet all local building codes.
-In addition, the project will use Energy Star-46 labeled products and water efficient toilets, showers, and faucets.
+Rehabilitation activities to be cond o Note: For purposes of NSP3, HUD defines vicinity as each neighborhood identified by the NSP3 applicant as being the areas of greatest need.
+The NSP3 local hiring requirement does not replace the responsibilities of the grantee under Section 3 of the Housing and Urban Development Act of 1968 and implementing regulations at 24 CFR Part 135, except to the extent the obligations may be in direct conflict.